alireza-mht/tax-calculator/README.md

 4. **Component Testing**: Since the application depends on an external service, component testing would ensure that the components function together effectively, such as by mocking the external service.
 5. **Documentation**: Cobra provides CLI documentation that offers a helpful overview of existing commands.
 Additionally, Go’s built-in documentation is valuable.
 Including these in the project would enhance interaction with the application.
 6. **Complete Makefile**: There are some steps remaining in the Makefile that would be nice to have.
 Completing targets like `make test` and `make doc` would improve usability.
+7. **Context Improvements**: The current code does not utilize context.
+Introducing context support can improve logging by enabling the use of trace IDs for better observability and request tracking.